 - Micro-USB power adaptor or micro-USB to USB cable

 Figure 11 shows the functional block diagram of the test setup.

 Setup and Test

-For complete information and details regarding test setup and how to use the software and hardware combined, see the CN-0417 User Guide.
+For complete information and details regarding test setup, see the CN0417 User Guide.